tom4s-lt/kpk-kitchens/models/README.md

     3. **Special asset treatment**: e.g. own stock/token or any other specific things.
     4. **Any other topics worth mentioning**

-Though with a different objective, there are a lot of similarities between how regular accounting.
+Though with a different objective, there are a lot of similarities with regular accounting.
 What changes is the specifics of the models used, but in general we want to build the "financial statements but for a portfolio" plus additional investing specific metrics.

 ### data